 - Room Booking privileges within the Bergeron Centre for Engineering Excellence.

-- Club Office, Project and storage space, if available.
+- Use Bergeron space, Project and storage space, if available.

 - Club Subsidy Funding